 Ryan J. Strasser

-Ryan Strasser is a seasoned civil litigator whose long experience as lead trial counsel enables him to bring expeditious, positive results to clients facing difficult dilemmas.
-Having litigated a broad spectrum of complex claims in both federal and state courts across many industries, Ryan has the broad knowledge base necessary to litigate any case at the trial court level.
+Ryan Strasser is a seasoned civil litigator whose experience as lead trial counsel enables him to bring expeditious, positive results to commercial clients facing difficult or unusual dilemmas.
+Focusing his practice on complex civil litigation, Ryan represents clients litigating high-stakes lawsuits in federal courts across the country in the healthcare, pharmaceutical, and life sciences sectors.